onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 }
 ```

-Now, that’s easy peasy, but you will only rarely see anything that plain in Nixland.
+Now, that's easy peasy, but you will only rarely see anything that plain in Nixland.
 We need to add some spice, and my first bit of seasoning is: I think we should clarify that every Nix file is not a JSON object but a JSON function.

 Exciting right?

 ## Part 2: Functional JSON

-That’s right, all of our JSON objects are lambda functions and can contain other functions.
-If you never mastered lambda, then don’t fret too much.
+That's right, all of our JSON objects are lambda functions and can contain other functions.
+If you never mastered lambda, then don't fret too much.
 We will try to keep it simple.
 A lambda is an anonymous function, meaning we never bother to name them.
 But you can pretend the filename is the function name if you want.
-Nix won’t, but that’s not going to stop you, is it?
+Nix won't, but that's not going to stop you, is it?

 In the above example, we are ignoring everything passed into our JSON function, so we left out the argument list.
-I personally avoid doing this because it’s too implicit for me.
-Instead, I would write the above code like this, which explicitly says “This is probably gonna receive something, but toss it.”
+I personally avoid doing this because it's too implicit for me.
+Instead, I would write the above code like this, which explicitly says "This is probably gonna receive something, but toss it."
 Kinda like how Go uses _.

 ```nix
 _: {